We will also try and cover some other commonly asked questions about food storage temperatures such as:

 Remember it is the temperature of the stored food that matters, not the fridge temperature, so if the stored food is above 8°C, then the fridge temperature setting may need lowering even lower than 4°C.

-Our Food Hygiene & Safety Level 2 Online Course covers food storage and cooking temperatures in much greater detail and leads to a level 2 RoSPA qualification and certificate.
+Our Food Hygiene & Safety Level 2 Online Course for Catering covers food storage and cooking temperatures in much greater detail and leads to a level 2 IoH qualification and certificate.